Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

  - and copyright.

 I had a lot of thinking about how to implement navigation, and I decided that instead of using WASD or navigation arrows, I create a small joystick.
-I am aware of that this solution doesn't let the user to play this game really fast, but I think that because the style of the game, and the player of it, speed is not very key.
+I am aware that this solution doesn't let the user play this game fast, but I think that because of the style of the game, and the player of it, speed is not very key.
-The boostrap offset wasn't working by itself, so I set a separate div for each button, this fixed the problem.
+The bootstrap offset wasn't working by itself, so I set a separate div for each button, this fixed the problem.
-The user can choose between four levels: Easy, Medium, Hard and Insane.
+The user can choose between four levels: Easy, Medium, Hard, and Insane.
-At the bottom of the dashboard you can see the copyright and two buttons.
+At the bottom of the dashboard, you can see the copyright and two buttons.
- At the beginning these contents were in the footer of the page, but when I was working on making this site responsive, I had to realise, that the canvas blocks me from setting the footer at the bottom in the way I want.
+ In the beginning, these contents were in the footer of the page, but when I was working on making this site responsive, I had to realize, that the canvas blocks me from setting the footer at the bottom in the way I want.
 The only way it worked was setting the footer's position to `fixed`, but that would block part of my content on small devices.
-I consulted with tutors, hoping that we can solve the problem together, but we realised that this is a shortcoming of canvas.
+I consulted with tutors, hoping that we can solve the problem together, but we realized that this is a shortcoming of the canvas.
-Therefore the footer is not considered important in the case of the game, I removed, and I moved it's contents to the bottom of the dasboard.
+Therefore the footer is not considered important in the case of the game, I removed, and I moved it's contents to the bottom of the dashboard.
-When the use click on the GitHub icon, it leads to my GitHub repositiories, while when he/she hits the smaill envelope, a modal pops up.
+When the user clicks on the GitHub icon, it leads to my GitHub repositories, while when he/she hits the small envelope, a modal pop up.
-This modal is for sending feedback to the developer: the user have to type his/her name, email address and feedback (all of the fields are required), and hit the submit button.
+This modal is for sending feedback to the developer: the user has to type his/her name, email address, and feedback (all of the fields are required) and hit the submit button.
-If the feedback got submited, the modal disappear, and an other modal pops up, telling the user, that the feedback was succesfully submitted.
+If the feedback got submitted, the modal disappears, and another modal pops up, telling the user, that the feedback was successfully submitted.
 In the case that for some reason, the feedback can't be submitted, an alert window turns up, where you can see an error message, asking the user to send an email to the address below.

-2. Second container is named as rules.
+2. The second container is named as rules.

-It starts with a note for mobile and tablet users to switch their devices to landscape mode for the better experience.
+It starts with a note for mobile and tablet users to switch their devices to landscape mode for a better experience.
-I worked a lot to make the game fully responsive, but I had to realise, that working with canvas doesn't let me to give the same user experience for every devices.
+I worked a lot to make the game fully responsive, but I had to realize, that working with canvas doesn't let me give the same user experience for every device.
-Fortunatelly, I asked the tutor team about this problem, and they made me realize, that this is normal, and the only way this is considered as bad practice is not giving an alert to my users, because then they get frustrated and just leave the page.
+Fortunately, I asked the tutor team about this problem, and they made me realize, that this is normal, and the only way this is considered as a bad practice is not giving an alert to my users, because then they get frustrated and just leave the page.
-Therefore I added a small note, and it seems to "work": in the testing phase I asked my friends to send me picture when they are playing, and all of the mobile screenshoots were in landscape position.
+Therefore I added a small note, and it seems to "work": in the testing phase I asked my friends to send me pictures when they are playing, and all of the mobile screenshots were in landscape position.

 3. The third container is the game itself.

-When I started working on this game, I was really new to `JavasScript`, I didn't know where to start, so you can see a lot of experimantation in my first `commits`.
+When I started working on this game, I was new to `JavasScript`, I didn't know where to start, so you can see a lot of experimentation in my first `commits`.
-At the very beginning I tried to understand how a maze game works, I tried to make existing games work, and break down to pieces, to see how do I want to build my game.
+At the very beginning, I tried to understand how a maze game works, I tried to make existing games work, and break down to pieces, to see how do I want to build my game.
 After a lot of research, I decided to use canvas, and draw my game and it's components on that.
-The canvas has three components: the maze (with four different levels), the player and the destination.
+The canvas has three components: the maze (with four different levels), the player, and the destination.
-To avoid the player going through the walls, I set the wall's `rgba` value as an obstable.
+To avoid the player going through the walls, I set the wall's `rgba` value as an obstacle.
-When the player and the destination is touching, you can see a modal with victory message and an implemented move counter telling the player that in how many steps did they reach the destination.
+When the player and the destination are touching, you can see a modal with a victory message and an implemented move counter telling the player that in how many steps did they reach the destination.
-At first, I built a custom modal for diplaying victory message, but it caused a bug, because it blocked other modal's overlay, so I had to remove and change to Boostrap modal.
+At first, I built a custom modal for displaying the victory message, but it caused a bug because it blocked other modal's overlay, so I had to remove and change to Bootstrap modal.

 ### Features Left to Implement

 1. I mentioned before the way I avoid my player going through the walls.
-Currently this function is not as perfect as I want: when the the edge of the walls are not sharp, the slug can "enter" the wall, altough he can never go through them.
+Currently, this function is not as perfect as I want: when the edge of the walls is not sharp, the slug can "enter" the wall, although he can never go through them.
-As I know, in this case this is the best solution because I am using picture as maze, but in the future I would like to learn to how generate different levels using Javascript, so then I can easily tell me player where to stop.
+As I know, in this case, this is the best solution because I am using a picture as the maze, but in the future, I would like to learn to how to generate different levels using Javascript, so then I can easily tell me, player, where to stop.

-2. I am planning to add a high score modal to the game, so when the player comes back, they can see what was the highest score they achived.
+2. I am planning to add a high score modal to the game, so when the player comes back, they can see what was the highest score they achieved.

 ## Testing

-Jasmine testing didn't seem essential for this particular project as I can test all of the function manually.
+Jasmine testing didn't seem essential for this particular project as I can test all of the functions manually.
-I also used validator to check the potencially errors.
+I also used a validator to check potential errors.

 [HTML Validaton](https://validator.w3.org/): I have one type of error saying that: `Attribute ontouchstart not allowed on element button at this point.`
-After trying to fix this for a while, I had to admit, that I am oblied to ignore this message, because withouth `ontouchstart` my navigation is out of order.
+After trying to fix this for a while, I had to admit, that I am obliged to ignore this message because without `ontouchstart` my navigation is out of order.

 [CSS Validation](https://jigsaw.w3.org/css-validator/#validate_by_input): No error found, valid.